cowlicks/books-futures-explained/src/3_waker_context.md

 which allows us to use dynamic dispatch to call methods on a _type erased_ trait object we construct ourselves.

 The `Waker` implementation is specific to the type of executor in use, but all Wakers share a similar interface.
 It's useful to think of it as a `Trait`.
-It's not implemented as such since that would require us to treat it like a trait object which _forces_ dynamic dispatch for all users (which in turn degrades performance when it's not needed).
-In addition, even if we accepted the performance cost forced on all users, it either restricts the API severely by requiring a `&dyn Waker` like trait object, or would require an `Arc<dyn Waker>` which in turn requires a heap allocation which a lot of embedded-like systems can't do.
+It's not implemented as such since that would require us to treat it like a trait object like `&dyn Waker` or `Arc<dyn Waker>` which either restricts the API by requiring a `&dyn Waker` trait object, or would require an `Arc<dyn Waker>` which in turn requires a heap allocation which a lot of embedded-like systems can't do.

 Having the Waker implemented the way it is supports users creating a statically-allocated wakers and even more exotic mechanisms to on platforms where that makes sense.